hexalang/Hexa/docs/reference.md

 	let y = 2

 	// Can alter outer control flow
-	// NOTE this enables the `let a = value ?? continue` pattern return
+	// NOTE This enables the `let a = value ?? continue` pattern return
 	continue
 	break